hola/challenge_mail_filter/README.md

+# 10-01-2016 UPDATE: results are not final yet.

+We received comments on the mesurement methods, and we are re-checking them.
+After comments are resolved, the results will be finilized, and prizes will be send.

-# Hola JS Challenge Winter 2015 (Mail Filtering Engine): Final Results
+# Hola JS Challenge Winter 2015 (Mail Filtering Engine): Initial Results

 In winter 2015, we held a [programming contest](http://hola.org/challenge_mail_filter).
 Thanks to all who participated!